ethereumclassic/ECIPs/ECLIPs/ECLIP-etcbyz.md

 ### Implementation

-Adoption of the content of this ECIP requires a hard fork, and herein that adoption is proposed to be scheduled for block 7,100,000, roughly estimated to arrive in January 2019.
+Adoption of the content of this ECLIP requires a hard fork, and herein that adoption is proposed to be scheduled for block 7,100,000, roughly estimated to arrive in January 2019.

 The `ethereumproject/go-ethereum` client implemented an API-only (non-consensus impacting) partial adoption of EIP-658 Transaction status code change via the [v5.5.0](https://github.com/ethereumproject/go-ethereum/releases/tag/v5.5.0) release, and this proposal would augment that change to extend through to the RLP encoding (and thus modify consensus protocol).